-Symptoms may include blurred vision, black spots or flashing lights in the field of vision, and sudden, severe, painless vision loss.
+Symptoms may include blurred vision, floaters (black spots) or flashing lights in the field of vision, and sudden, severe, painless vision loss.
 These symptoms are typically caused by vitreous hemorrhage or traction retinal detachment.

 Proliferative retinopathy, unlike nonproliferative retinopathy, causes formation of fine preretinal vessel neovascularization visible on the optic nerve or retinal surface.
 Macular edema or retinal hemorrhage may be visible on funduscopy.

 Diagnosis is by funduscopy.
-Color fundus photography is done.
+Color fundus photography helps grade the level of retinopathy.
 Fluorescein angiography is used to determine the extent of retinopathy, to develop a treatment plan, and to monitor the results of treatment.
 Optical coherence tomography is also useful to assess severity of macular edema and treatment response.

 Because early detection is important, all patients with diabetes should have an annual dilated ophthalmologic examination.
 Pregnant patients with diabetes should be examined every trimester.
-Vision symptoms are indications for ophthalmologic referral.
+Vision symptoms (eg, blurred vision) are indications for ophthalmologic referral.

 Control of blood glucose and BP are critical; intensive control of blood glucose slows progression of retinopathy.
-Clinically significant diabetic macular edema is treated with intraocular injection of anti-VEGF drugs (eg, ranibizumab, pegaptanib, bevacizumab) and/or with focal laser photocoagulation.
+Clinically significant diabetic macular edema is treated with intraocular injection of anti-VEGF drugs (eg, ranibizumab, bevacizumab, aflibercept) and/or with focal laser photocoagulation.
+For patients who have had or who will likely need to have cataract surgery, the intraocular dexamethasone implant can treat eyes with persistent macular edema.
 In certain European countries, an intraocular fluocinolone implant is available for patients with chronic diabetic macular edema.
 Vitrectomy can help in recalcitrant diabetic macular edema.
 In select cases of severe nonproliferative retinopathy, panretinal laser photocoagulation may be used; however, usually panretinal laser photocoagulation can be delayed until proliferative retinopathy develops.